quantummaid/quantummaid-tutorials/aws-lambda/02_AddingLambdaSupport.md

 </dependency>
 ```

-Once the httpmaid-lambda dependency is added, a new class is available to bridge the HttpMaid world and the AWS Lambda world: `AwsLambdaEndpoint`.
+Once the `httpmaid-lambda` dependency is added, a new class is available to bridge the HttpMaid world and the AWS Lambda world: `AwsLambdaEndpoint`.

-We should initialize an instance of AwsLambdaEndpoint in a static field of the Main class, so that:
+We should initialize an instance of `AwsLambdaEndpoint` in a static field of the `Main` class, so that:

-- The time taken to initialize HttpMaid does not count towards the execution time of the lambda function.
+- The time taken to initialize HttpMaid does not count towards the execution time of the Lambda function.
 - The intent to initialize HttpMaid once per VM lifetime is made clear.

 <!---[CodeSnippet](step2AdapterDeclaration1)-->